py-go/starboard/docs/settings.md

 ```

 The following table lists available settings with their default values.
 Check plugins' documentation to see
 configuration settings for common use cases.
-For example, switch Trivy from [Standalone] to [ClientServer] mode.

 | CONFIGMAP KEY                                  | DEFAULT                               | DESCRIPTION                                                                                                                                                                                                                         |
 |------------------------------------------------|---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|